Jonzac

 Jonzac (/fr/; Jhonzat) is a commune of the Charente-Maritime department, Nouvelle-Aquitaine, southwestern France.
 The historian Jean Glénisson (1921–2010) was born in Jonzac as well as the philosopher Jean Hyppolite (1907–1968).

 Geography

 The river Seugne flows northwest through the commune and crosses the town.
-The station of Jonzac has a direct connection the station Gare de Bordeaux-Saint-Jean.
+The railway station of Jonzac has direct connections with Bordeaux-Saint-Jean station and La Rochelle station.

 Jonzac is located in the south of Charente-Maritime, with the department's capital La Rochelle 105 km to the northwest.
 The capital of the Nouvelle-Aquitaine region, Bordeaux, is 90 km to the southwest.
 55 km to its east is Angoulême, capital of the neighbouring Charente department.